On Marketing Technology

 MTS: Thank you Ross!
 That was fun and hope to see you back on MarTech Series soon.

-Ross, as Founder and CEO, is responsible for the direction of Maropost.
+Ross is responsible for the direction of Maropost.
 Since its founding in 2011, he has consistently doubled the growth of the company annually by devising innovative solutions to the industry’s biggest challenges.

 Maropost is the leading global provider of on-demand marketing, sales, commerce, and infrastructure solutions.
 We offer the world’s best marketing and sales cloud platforms combined with industry leading customer support and client success.